alkismavridis/mathasm/README.md

 Building axioms is a total anarchy.

 ### Ok.
 And what about theorems?
-Ok, now we need to talk about the theorem building process, which means defining the MathAsm standard instruction set.
+Talking about the theorem building process means defining the MathAsm standard instruction set.
+So, lets move ahead!

 Here the picture is totally different than in axioms.
 Building theorems is done under very strict rules.
-In fact, standard instruction set defines only 4 operations that we can perform.
+In fact, the standard instruction set defines only 4 operations that we can perform.
 You have to build all of mathematics with those 4.
 Everything else is forbidden.

 One may perform as many of those "moves" as desired to build new statements based on the existing ones.